New Zealand national rugby union team: Player records

 The record for most test points for not only New Zealand, but any nation, is held by Dan Carter with 1,598 from 112 tests.
 He surpassed Andrew Mehrtens' All Black record total of 967 points from 70 tests in the All Blacks' win over England on 21 November 2009.
 On 27 November 2010 Dan Carter scored a penalty against Wales to pass Jonny Wilkinson's previous world record of 1,178 points.
 Carter also holds the record for points against Australia with 366.

 The All Blacks' record test try scorer is Doug Howlett with 49 tries, who overtook Christian Cullen's 46 during the 2007 World Cup.
 The world record for tries in a calendar year is held by Joe Rokocoko, with 17 tries in 2003; he also became the first All Black to score ten tries in his first five tests, as well as the first All Black to score at least two tries in each of four consecutive tests.
-In test matches, the most capped All Black is Richie McCaw with 148 caps.
+In test matches, the most capped All Black is Sam Whitelock with 153 caps.
 The record for most tests as captain is held by Richie McCaw with 110.
 The youngest All Black in a test match was Jonah Lomu, capped at age 19 years, 45 days, whilst the oldest test player was Ned Hughes at 40 years, 123 days.

+Award winners

+The following New Zealand players have been recognised at the World Rugby Awards since 2001:

 Coaches

-All Head Coaches of the All Blacks (1949–Present).
-Every All Black coach has been a New Zealander.
+The following table lists every head coach of the All Blacks, from 1949 to the present day.
+Every All Black head coach has been a New Zealander.
+Scott Robertson is the current head coach, as of 2024.

+Award winners

+The following All Blacks head coaches have been recognised at the World Rugby Awards since 2001:

 Home grounds

 Like other major rugby nations Argentina, Australia, France and South Africa, New Zealand does not have an official stadium for its national team.
 Instead, the All Blacks play their test matches at a variety of venues throughout New Zealand.

 Prior to the construction of Westpac Stadium in 1999, Wellington's test venue was Athletic Park, which had served as the venue for the first All Blacks test match in New Zealand against Great Britain in 1904.
 The first home test match played outside the main centres of Auckland, Christchurch, Dunedin or Wellington was in 1996 at McLean Park in Napier.

+Originally known as Rugby Park, the Hamilton venue was completely reconstructed in late 2000 to upgrade the facility, re-opening in early 2002 as Waikato Stadium.

-Eden Park and AMI Stadium were upgraded in preparation for the 2011 Rugby World Cup.
-By that time, the NZRU no longer considered Carisbrook a suitable test venue, and a covered sports stadium was proposed as a replacement.
+Eden Park and Lancaster Park were upgraded in preparation for the 2011 Rugby World Cup.
+By that time, the NZRU no longer considered Carisbrook a suitable test venue, and a covered sports stadium (Forsyth Barr) was proposed as a replacement.
 Dunedin City Council approved the new stadium in March 2008, land acquisition proceeded from August to October of that year.